Ekleog/hotboot/README.md

 weak-secret-protected data using a cold boot attack.

-The special use case this was designed for is screenlockers: the screen unlocking password may not be strong, but there is timing delays that prohibit brute-force.
+The special use case this was designed for is screenlockers: the screen unlocking password may not be strong, but there are timing delays that make brute-force impractical.
 The use of hotboot to protect the secure data in memory with the unlocking password allows to also be secure against a cold boot attack.

 Design